 Here are some frequently asked questions around ADHD.

 To get a private ADHD diagnosis in the UK, you can book an appointment with a private doctor, psychiatrist or specialist.
 You don’t need a referral from your GP for private care, but it’s a good idea to inform them so they can update health records.
-Private assessments may be quicker than the NHS, but can be expensive.
+Private assessments may be quicker than the NHS but can be expensive.

-ADHD symptoms can change over time.
+ADHD is a lifelong condition, but ADHD symptoms can change over time.
 Some children find their symptoms improve as they get older, especially hyperactivity.
 However, challenges with attention and organisation may continue into adulthood.
-With the right support and strategies in place, people with ADHD can manage their symptoms well.
+Each person with ADHD is an individual and will experience it differently.

 The NHS Right to Choose scheme allows patients to choose where they receive care, including mental health services like ADHD assessments.
 If your child has been waiting a long time for an NHS diagnosis, you can ask your GP to refer you to a different provider that may have a shorter waiting list.

 ADHD is often linked with other coexisting conditions such as anxiety, depression, dyslexia, and autism.
 Some children with ADHD may also have learning difficulties or sleep problems.
 These conditions can sometimes make it harder to manage ADHD, but with the right support, they can be addressed together.
+If you suspect your child may be experiencing symptoms of other conditions, it is important to seek help from professionals such as your GP or any other professionals you are in contact with (health visitors, school special educational needs coordinator etc).

 All Guides